Estate Planning - the Basics, from Black & McGhee, A. P. L. C.:

 - Revocable living trust - this document is a probate avoidance device which you NEED if you reside in CA and have real property or assets over $150,000.
 It's a place for you to lay out wishes and determine who gets your money when you die.
 It is referred to as "revocable" because it can be changed at any time and is called a "living" trust because you make these changes during your lifetime.

 - Pour over will - a document which directs your administrator to follow your directions in your revocable living trust.
 It allows your appointed trustee to pour over left behind property and possessions from your will into your trust on your behalf, should something happen to you.
 It takes items that were left out of your will and pours them into your trust for you.

-- Advanced Health Care Directive (ADHD) - this document allows someone to make medical decisions when you are unable to do so.
+- Advance Health Care Directive (ADHD) - this document allows someone to make medical decisions when you are unable to do so.
 It also sets out your specific end of life wishes and decisions.